Zhelyu Zhelev

-Zhelyu Mitev Zhelev (Желю Митев Желев; 3 March 1935 – 30 January 2015) was a Bulgarian politician and former dissident who served as the first non-Communist President of Bulgaria from 1990 to 1997.
+Zhelyu Mitev Zhelev (Желю Митев Желев; 3 March 1935 – 30 January 2015) was a Bulgarian politician and former dissident who served as the first democratically elected and non-Communist President of Bulgaria, from 1990 to 1997.
 Zhelev was one of the most prominent figures of the 1989 Bulgarian Revolution, which ended the 35 year rule of President Todor Zhivkov.
-A member of the Union of Democratic Forces, he was elected as President by the 7th Grand National Assembly.
+A member of the Union of Democratic Forces, he was elected as president by the 7th Grand National Assembly.
 Two years later, he won Bulgaria's first direct presidential elections.
 He lost his party's nomination for his 1996 reelection campaign after losing a tough primary race to Petar Stoyanov.

 Biography

 Early life

-He was born in 1935 into a modest village family in Veselinovo in north-eastern Bulgaria.
+Zhelev was born in 1935 into a modest village family in Veselinovo in north-eastern Bulgaria.
 He studied philosophy at Sofia University, graduating in 1958 and gaining a PhD in 1974, a remarkable achievement given that he was under a cloud as a dissident, having been expelled from the Communist Party in 1965.
-After his expulsion he endured years of “parasitism”, or unemployment in communist terminology, which he spent in virtual internal exile in his wife’s village, scraping a living from odd jobs on farms.
+After his expulsion he endured years of “social parasitism”, or unemployment in communist terminology, which he spent in virtual internal exile in his wife’s village, scraping a living from odd jobs on farms.

 Dissident

 Zhelev was a member of the Bulgarian Communist Party, but was expelled from it for political reasons in 1965.
 He was unemployed for six years since all employment in Bulgaria was state-regulated.

-In 1982, he published his controversial work, "The Fascism" (Фашизмът).
-Three weeks after the volume's publication in 1982, the book was removed from bookstores and libraries throughout the nation, as its description of the fascist states of Italy, Germany and Spain before, during, and after World War II made these regimes comparable to the Communist regimes in the Eastern block.
+In 1982, he published his controversial work, Fascism (Фашизмът).
+Three weeks after the volume's publication in 1982, the book was removed from bookstores and libraries throughout the nation, as its description of the fascist states of Italy, Germany and Spain before, during, and after World War II made these regimes comparable to the Communist regimes in the Eastern Bloc.